vigneshr97/Lane-Detection/Project 3 - Traffic Sign Classifier/README.md

 LeNet architecture was chosen and a few modifications were made:
 * Since LeNet was developed for Character recognition which is almost similar to a traffic sign classification problem, the same architecture was chosen with a few modifications
-* Another fully connected layer with RELU was added and dropout was introduced in both the layers
+* Another fully connected layer with RELU was added and dropout was introduced in both the layers to prevent overfitting
+* Adam optimizer was chosen as it performed better in previous experiences (including behavioral cloning project).
+The Stochastic Gradient descent is believed to improve slower than the Adam optimizer
+* The parameter tuning started with changing mean and standard deviation of the normal distribution from where the values of weights are chosen.
+Then learning rate, batch size and epochs are tuned in the same order.
+Then dropouts were introduced and a significant improvement was observed

 ### Test a Model on New Images